andrewodri/unifi-route53-ddns/README.md

     * _Execution role_: "Create a new role with basic Lambda permissions"; but if you know what you are doing, choose what you like knowing that we do not need anything beyond a default execution role
     * _Additional configurations_: Ensure that "Enable function URL" is checked.
 Ensure that "Auth type" is is NONE.
 Ensure that "Configure cross-origin resource sharing (CORS)" is checked.
 3. Click "Create Function"
-4. Dump the contents of `./route53-signaturev4.js` into the `index.mjs` editor, and click "Deploy"
+4. Dump the contents of `./route53.js` into the `index.mjs` editor, and click "Deploy"
-5. Make note of the value of "**Function URL**"
+5. Take note of the value of "**Function URL**"

-This will use some deprecated packages from thre Javascript AWS SDK to sign and make a request to Route 53 using the credentials we just set up as HTTP basic authentication sent to the Lambda function.
+This this uses the Node crypto module to sign and make a request to Route 53 using the credentials we just set up as HTTP basic authentication sent to the Lambda function.
 The great thing about that is that we don't need any special roles configured in IAM, any NPM packages to be to be deployed, or API Gateway/CloudFront/VPC resources; we just need a plain old Lambda function with a URL.

 In UniFI OS, do the following: